Click a topic, or press the enter key on a topic, to reveal its answer.

 Unless the lease states otherwise, the apartment must be made available to the tenant on the beginning date of the tenancy.
 If the apartment is not available when agreed, the tenant has the right to cancel the lease and obtain a full refund of any deposit.

 Can you have more than one stabilized lease?

 Under the rent stabilization law, a tenant in a rent stabilized apartment must maintain the unit as his/her primary residence.
 The primary residence provisions of the law were enacted to make sure that tenants did not take advantage of the regulatory system.

 If you are subletting the extra apartment, you may be subject to eviction.
-For information on subletting, see our Subletting FAQ.
+For information on subletting, see our Subletting Frequently Asked Questions.
 If you are not a primary resident, the landlord may refuse to renew your lease.
-Additionally, see our Primary Residence FAQ.
+Additionally, see our Primary Residence Frequently Asked Questions.

 Finally, it is not unlawful per se to rent two stabilized apartments.
 Many people rent more than one apartment because of space requirements.
 However, in these situations the apartments are usually adjacent (or at least in the same building) and thus are considered to be a single "primary residence."
 It is not uncommon for married couples to maintain two separate rent regulated residences.